sunface/rust-by-practice/en/src/newtype-sized.md

 }
 ```

-9. 🌟🌟 Trait is also a unsized type
+9. 🌟🌟 Trait is also an unsized type
 ```rust,editable
 /* Make it work in two ways */ use std::fmt::Display;